Department Q: Films

 The first four films were produced by Peter Aalbæk Jensen and Louise Vesth through Zentropa.
-But despite their commercial and critical success, author Jussi Adler-Olsen was unhappy with the results and the casting, feeling that the films and characters departed from his novels too much and that his suggestions were being ignored, leading to Nordisk Film (who had already distributed the prior films in Denmark) and producer Mikael Rieks taking over for the remainder of the series, with all the recurring roles recast.
+But despite their commercial and critical success, author Jussi Adler-Olsen was unhappy with the results and the casting, feeling that the films and characters departed from his novels too much and that his suggestions were being ignored, leading to Nordisk Film (who had already distributed the prior films in Denmark) and producer Mikael Rieks taking over for the remainder of the series with all new castings.

 Television series

 In April 2023, it was announced that an English-language adaptation of the books would be adapted for the streaming service Netflix by filmmaker Scott Frank.
 Frank first acquired the US television rights for the novels in 2014 and initially planned to set the series in Boston, Massachusetts instead of Denmark.
 The nine-part series was produced by Left Bank Pictures and Sony Pictures Television with the setting finally being Scotland and filming taking place in Edinburgh.
 Frank is showrunner and also co-wrote the series alongside Chandni Lakhani, Stephen Greenhorn and Colette Kane.
-Filming began in Edinburgh in February 2024, with Matthew Goode in the lead role of Carl Morck, Alexej Manvelov as Akram Salim (renamed from Hafez el-Assad), Leah Byrne as Rose, Chloe Pirrie as Merritt Lingard (renamed from Merete Lynggaard) and Kelly Macdonald as Dr. Rachel Irving (renamed from Mona Ibsen).
+Filming began in Edinburgh in February 2024, with Matthew Goode in the lead role of Carl Morck (renamed from Mørck), Alexej Manvelov as Akram Salim (renamed from Hafez el-Assad), Leah Byrne as Rose, Chloe Pirrie as Merritt Lingard (renamed from Merete Lynggaard) and Kelly Macdonald as Dr. Rachel Irving (renamed from Mona Ibsen).
 The series premiered on Netflix in May 2025 and was renewed for a second series in August 2025.